All Case Files

 6 years (2020 → 2026)

 DWI/MES was built on Material UI.
-CLEEN was built on Ant Design.
-Two products from the same company that looked like they came from different companies.
-Every new component was built from scratch — twice.
-Every design update required double the work.
+CLEEN was built on Ant Design — two products from the same company that looked like they came from different companies.
+Every new component was built from scratch, twice; every design update was double the work.
 A customer using both CLEEN and MES experienced two different-looking products from one vendor.

 The handoff loop